timoho98/Trueforce-For-All/README.md

   doesn't expose, and works even for games which do not output telemetry data since capture targets the game process directly.

-- **FFB pass-through with spike reduction.** When a game already drives the wheel via standard HID++ force feedback (Assetto Corsa does), the plugin transparently taps that signal off the USB bus and mirrors it into the Trueforce stream so cornering load coexists with the haptic effects above.
-An optional spike-reduction filter brings AC's notoriously over-the-top curb and collision FFB down to comfortable levels (see the bonus note above).
+- **FFB pass-through.** When a game already drives the wheel via standard HID++ force feedback (Assetto Corsa does), the plugin transparently taps that signal off the USB bus and mirrors it into the Trueforce stream so cornering load coexists with the haptic effects above.

 All of it is configurable per-game, per-car, via SimHub's settings UI: master gain, individual effect tuning, sidechain ducking between